OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

 ## Authorization

-As shown in the overall architecture section, to determine if a subject is allowed to conduct an action on a ressource, two checks are performed:
+As shown in the overall architecture section, to determine if a subject is allowed to conduct an action on a resource, two checks are performed:

 1. We check that the **roles** of the subject allows the action.
-2. We check that the subject has the **minimum privileges** on the ressource(s) that are required to perform the action.
+2. We check that the subject has the **minimum privileges** on the resource(s) that are required to perform the action.

 ### Roles